haiku/website/content/blog/pulkomandy/2020-04-28-haiku_activity_report_april_2020.md

 <h3>Outside the source tree</h3>

 To celebrate the new beta release, 3dEyes has been working on porting GTK to Haiku.
-While of course our main focus remain on native applications using the BeAPI, it's still a great help for new users if they can find some of their well known apps at first.
+While of course our main focus remains on native applications using the BeAPI, it's still a great help for new users if they can find some of their well known apps at first.
 The port is nowhere near ready yet, but we've seen some screenshots already...